 Directions

-There are many instagrammable locations in Hamburg but my favorite one is the view from PoggenmĂŒhlenbrĂŒcke (PoggenmĂŒhlen bridge).
-I reckon the main reason why this place is so popular is the presence of Wasserschloss in the background.
+There are many Instagrammable locations in Hamburg, but my favorite is the view from Poggenmühlenbrücke (Poggenmühlen Bridge).
+I believe the main reason this spot is so popular is the presence of the Wasserschloss in the background.

 Fun Fact